-An aerial view shows the headwaters of the Rum River as it leaves Lake Mille Lacs and Oaechie Lake near Vineland.
-The Rum, which flows 151 miles from Lake Mille Lacs in Mille Lacs County to the Mississippi River in Anoka County, is a key tributary of the Mississippi, which provides drinking water to more than 1 million Minnesotans.
-Photo Credit:

-©Richard Hamilton Smith
+An aerial view highlights wetlands and oxbows of the Rum River near Walbo, west of Cambridge in Isanti County.
+The Rum River, which flows 151 miles from Lake Mille Lacs in Mille Lacs County to the Mississippi River in Anoka County, is a key tributary of the Mississippi, which provides drinking water to more than 1 million Minnesotans.
+Photo Credit: ©Richard Hamilton Smith